h3414/guthusb/Readme.md

-this is the read me file to check the update this is  the second update frmo the main branch this is the third comit from vs code
+this is the read me file to check the update this is the second update frmo the main branch this is the third comit from vs code this is updatef today